incizzle/fibertools/readme.md

 # Fiber Tools

 This is a simple package with small tools to make fiber even nice then it already is.
+Also has support for easily debugging error stack traces on panics and general errors.

 ## Install
 ```bash